GeNet: A Multimodal LLM-Based Co-Pilot for Network Topology and Configuration: The GeNet Framework

 \subsection{Intent Implementation Module}

-In GeNet's second phase, the \emph{intent implementation} module updates the network specification file so that it is aligned with the user's intent.
-To achieve this, we employ OpenAI's Assistants API \cite{OpenAIAssistantsAPI}, which enables the application of tailored \ac{AI} assistants.
-Such \ac{AI} assistants can execute complex tasks based on general instructions provided at their setup, using various models and tools such as GPT-4 and file search.
-The assistant is initialized with detailed instructions referred to as 'Instructions' in \Cref{fig:architecture}, similarly to the \emph{topology understanding} module.
+In \textit{GeNet}'s second phase, the \emph{intent implementation} module updates the network specifications so that they are aligned with the user's intent.
+This module utilizes OpenAI's Assistants API\footnote{https://platform.openai.com/docs/assistants/overview} which enables the creation of customized \acs{AI} assistants to perform complex tasks.
+As before, the assistant is initialized with instructions, referred to as 'instructions' in~\cref{fig:architecture}.

-First, we clarify the assistant's role as an expert in network topology and configuration and specify its expected inputs.
-Next, the assistant's tasks are precisely defined, since in our preliminary experiments we observed its tendency to misinterpret instructions or partially complete complex tasks.
-Updating the topology or device configurations involves accessing and modifying several files; thus, we instruct the assistant to 1) update the textual representation of the topology if a change is required to align with the user's intent, and 2) configure any added component (e.g., router) and update the device configurations file accordingly.
-Lastly, the assistant is asked to provide explanations for the changes made.
+The assistant is assigned the role of an expert in network topology and configuration, with precise guidelines regarding its responsibilities.
+These guidelines include updating the textual representation of the topology to accurately reflect the user's intent, configuring newly added components, and modifying existing device configurations as necessary.
+Furthermore, the assistant is instructed to explain all changes made during the process to help novice users to build expertise in the domain.

-The assistant accesses the device configurations file and the topology textual representation.
-Following its instructions, it performs the required updates to the files so that they match the intent and outputs the files, along with explanations regarding the modifications made.
-It is worth noting that we intentionally keep our instructions general and do not encourage the assistant to use a specific configuration language in its outputs, with the aim of making GeNet as generic as possible.
-In addition, we did not fine-tune GPT-4, since we wanted to examine its inherent ability to fulfill topology and configuration update intents.
+The assistant accesses the textual representation of the topology and the device configurations, performs the necessary updates, and provides the modified files along with corresponding explanations.
+To maintain the flexibility of \textit{GeNet}, we avoid enforcing a specific configuration language in the instructions.
+Additionally, GPT-4 is used without fine-tuning to evaluate its inherent capability to effectively implement topology and configuration updates.
+Notably, \textit{GeNet} is not tailored for GPT-4 and allows for the \ac{LLM} engine to be easily replaced.